Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 **The above goal has been met**

 I am confident this has been met through the undertaking of Manual Testing.
-The entire sections serves as a strong example to this User Story being achieved.
+The entire section serves as a strong example of this User Story being achieved.

 Logically named pages, buttons and forms all indicate this has been met.